sakaiproject/sakai/reference/library/src/webapp/skin/morpheus-master/README.md

 	images/
 	sass/
 	styleguide/
-	sakai_compass_compile.rb
+	Sakai-Compass-Compile.rb
 ```

-Make sure the `sakai_compass_compile.rb` is has the correct permissions to be executable and run.
+Make sure the `Sakai-Compass-Compile.rb` is has the correct permissions to be executable and run.

 ```
-./sakai_compass_compile.rb
+./Sakai-Compass-Compile.rb
 ```

 In the Sass directory there is a corresponding `.scss` file for each processed `.css` file. __Note:__ any `scss` beginning with a `_` is consider a 'partial' and is not processed into a corresponding CSS file.